admiraltyio/admiralty/README.md

 ### Multi-Cluster Deployment in Source Cluster

 Multicluster-scheduler's pod admission controller operates in namespaces labeled with `multicluster-scheduler=enabled`.
-In cluster1, label the `default` namespace:
+In cluster1, label the `default` namespace (any other namespace could be used as well, but you would have to change the example accordingly, of course):

 ```bash
 kubectl --context "$CLUSTER1" label namespace default multicluster-scheduler=enabled
 ```

-> ℹ While we use the "default" namespace in this example, any other namespace could be used as well.
-(but you will have to change the example accordingly, of course).

 Then, deploy NGINX in it with the election annotation on the pod template: